mat-ej/potato-server/docs/source/ida-server.rst

     Port 22
     IdentityFile ~/.ssh/ida-uhrinmat

+where *ida-uhrinmat* is your private key.
 The following should then work.

 .. code-block:: bash